-But before you buy, check out this Choice list of 10 second hand items not to buy: using any of these products without knowing their history or taking proper precautions could lead to serious injury.
+But before you buy (or pick up a roadside freebie), check out this CHOICE list of second-hand items not to buy.
+Using any of these products without knowing their history or taking proper precautions could lead to serious injury.
+In many cases the risk is to your child, but some second-hand products pose a risk to adult users too.

 What’s more, surveys have shown that recalled products still frequently end up for sale second-hand, so check your find on www.recalls.gov.au before you buy.